input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/key_derivation/ed25519-document-signing-key-derivation.md

 ## Reference Implementation

-The first implementation will be Catalyst Voices.
+The first implementation was Catalyst Voices.
+This specification is now implemented in the `rbac-registration` crate and used by multiple applications.

 *TODO: Generate a set of test vectors which conform to this specification.*